stagecc/bdc3-website-public/src/data/events/2024-01-17_Community-Hours.md

 registration_required: true
 tags: [community hours]
 seo:
-  title: "BDC January Community Hours"
+  title: "BDC Community Hours: Art of the Start"
   description:
 ---
 Join us on [Wednesday, January 17 2pm ET](https://renci.zoom.us/webinar/register/6517025718497/WN_O0SRkPrnREqb5RN-Gz_lQg) for a session on the Art of the Start.